The Real Reason for a Vitamin D Deficiency

 But not all bodies absorb sunshine's benefits equally.
 Higher body fat levels can reduce penetration by sun rays and hinder absorption rates.
 Those extra pounds could be standing between us and our dose.

-Darker skin tones present another hurdle for optimal absorption because melanin reduces how much sunlight is let through deeper layers where synthesis occurs.
+Darker skin tones present another hurdle for optimal absorption because melanin reduces the amount of sunlight that can penetrate deeper layers, where synthesis occurs.

 Dietary Sources of Vitamin D